AdBOOST/documentation/_posts/2017-01-30-feed-exports.md

 You can also provide feed property in combination with static value that will be used in case of missing property value for some of your feed items.

 There are also "sets" of properties that require at least one of them to be set.
 E.g. in case of Facebook, you have to set at least one of Identifier, Brand and MPN properties.
-These properties are highlighted in yellow but do not have red asterisk next the title.
+These properties are highlighted in yellow but do not have red asterisk next to the title.

 {% include image_tag.html url="/AdBOOST/images/exports/ExportFormProgress.png" alt="Export Form Progress" style="" %}